Pincer Movement – Child Behaviour

 I had a meeting this morning with the headteacher – brilliant and really knows her stuff.
-We had a long chat about how to encourage good behaviour and we came up with a plan.
+We had a long chat about how to encourage good behaviour and we came up with a plan called the pincer movement.
 Firstly we went into the twins classroom so the twins could see that we have spoken and could see us talk to their teachers.
 The headteacher and I then went to the twins… their faces truly dropped.
 The headteacher started off positive and explained she was happy to hear about all the good things I had told her about such as good listening and helping me.
 Then she said she was also sad to hear that they had made CHOICES to use bad behaviour.
-Then went to to say that I was going to email her everytime they CHOOSE to use good behaviour and bad behaviour.
+Then went to to say that I was going to email her every time they CHOOSE to use good behaviour and bad behaviour.

 The headteacher gave me some really good advice to put into practice.
 Such as:

 - Using phrases such as ‘are you choosing to use bad behaviour’, noting ‘I like how you are choosing to use good behaviour and tidy your toys up so nicely’.